syzygypl/AdwordsBannersDev/README.md

 Work in dev directory.
 Banners list is generated automatically and supports nested directories but make sure that final directory is called using `[width]x[height]` pattern and includes `index.html` file as both values are used by build scripts.

-*NOTE: Nesting is not recommended if you are going to use `gulp zip` task as it zips only first-level directories*

 You can use es6 in javascript file if you use it separately.
 Better not, if you decide to place it in index.html file for the banner.